Home Compare AMCR vs AVY

 Amcor vs Avery Dennison: Which Stock Looks Stronger in 2026?

-Avery Dennison holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Avery Dennison holds the cleaner structural position, with the lead spread across valuation and profitability.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The clearest separation starts in valuation, but profitability adds another real layer to the result.
-Avery Dennison Corporation leads by 14 points on the overall comparison score.
+The overall score gap is 13 points in favour of Avery Dennison Corporation.

 INDUSTRY COMPARISON